deankoch/UYRW_data/README.md

 ### rswat

-The parametrization of a SWAT model is not trivial - a typical use case will involve dozens of config files containing many thousands of model parameters.
+The parametrization of a SWAT model is not trivial.
+A typical use case will involve dozens of config files containing many thousands of model parameters.
 Fortunately, SWAT is largely made up of process-based components whose physically-based parameters can (at least initially) be set using empirical data.